twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 * If you have configured git auto commits or git auto pushes then `chezmoi edit` will create commits and push them for you.

-If you chose to edit files in the source state and you're using VIM then then [`github.com/alker0/chezmoi.vim`](https://github.com/alker0/chezmoi.vim) gives you syntax highlighting, however you edit your files.
+If you chose to edit files in the source state and you're using VIM then [`github.com/alker0/chezmoi.vim`](https://github.com/alker0/chezmoi.vim) gives you syntax highlighting, however you edit your files.